veniamin-ilmer/veniamin-ilmer.github.io/memories.md

 ## Upstate NY

 A memorable location I've been to for about 2 or 3 summers has been a russian community / camp / resort in upstate NY called Сказка.
 I just found they have a website: http://www.skazka.us
 This resort was considered a good place with fresh air.
+They fed us breakfast, lunch, and dinner.
 They had a pool, evening kid friendly dancing disco outside, and some other form of entertainment (piano playing, magician, etc.).
 No TV.
 I had a friend playing with me there.
 I enjoyed the evening dancing, and pool swimming competition.
 I practiced several days in advanced before the competition.
 In retrospect, I was still pretty slow at swimming. :P
 The pool maintainer frequently preached to everyone, to wash your feet before getting into the pool.
 There were a lot of leaves everywhere that would stick to people's feet and he kept being annoyed having to clean the leaves from the pool all the time.
 Once, we found a frog in the pool trying to get out.
 We took it out.